Our Guide to Circle

 - To un-pause, tap the Pause button on the same screen

-The Daily Time Limit – It is the total amount of time that a family member can spend online each day across all their devices.
+The Daily Time Limit is the total amount of time that a family member can spend online each day across all devices assigned to them.

-Category Time Limit – You can also set individual time limits for any category or platform.
+Category Time Limit – You can also set further limits for individual apps (e.g. platforms) or categories.

 - Open the profile of the family member you’d like to set a time limit for